maeveynot/i3focus/README.md

 increased visual feedback makes layouts with `pixel` or `none` borders more effective.

+If the focused window is in a layout (other than the implicit `default_orientation` of a workspace), then the name will be prepended with the layouts of every container in the path from workspace down the tree to that window.
+For example, if a workspace contains an hsplit, and within that is a tabbed container, and within a tab is a vsplit containing the focused window, you would see `H/T/V: <title of window>`.

+# Motivation

 `i3status` is very good at what it does; let's not reimplement it.
 However, it is designed to be synchronous in order to reduce code complexity and resource usage, and intended to be used with intervals